 Roofing Labour Cost

-A very expensive portion of a roof replacement is labour cost.
-This is because it takes days of hard work to complete a roofing project, and it takes many years of training and experience to make an excellent roofer.
+Labour cost is a significant portion of the total roof replacement cost.
+This is because it takes days of hard work to complete a roofing project and many years of training and experience to make an excellent roofer.

-There are different types of roofing labours and their wage differs depending on their skill level.
+There are different types of roofing labours, and their wage differs depending on their skill level.
 The ground-level labours perform shingle tear-offs and clean-up works.
-They also assist other roofers, who install shingles and do metal flashing work.
-The Crew Lead is the head of a crew.
-He is responsible for managing the workflow, ensuring the quality of the work performed.
+They also assist other roofers who install shingles and do metal flashing work.
+The Crew Lead is the head of the crew.
+He is responsible for managing the workflow and ensuring the work is performed.
 A Crew Lead reports directly to the Operating Manager or the Business Owner.
 Sometimes, the Crew Lead is also the Business Owner.

 Roofing Materials Cost

 A roof replacement takes a lot of material.
-An average roof consumes between 70 to 130 bundles of asphalt shingles, which is 3,500 to 6,000 lbs of materials!
-Asphalt shingles cost increases by 5% to 10% annually, and sometimes the cost will increase more than two times in a year.
+An average roof consumes between 70 to 130 bundles of asphalt shingles, that is, 3,500 to 6,000 lbs of materials!
+Asphalt shingles cost increases by 5% to 10% annually, and sometimes the cost will increase more than two times a year.
 Premium asphalt shingles cost twice as much in comparison.